Dognapping & Dog Theft Statistics To Know In 2026

 Although the news is tough to bear, don’t give up.
 Instead, harness your energies, become one of the 10% who get their dogs back, and help put the law on dog nappers.

 Anyone who has shopped or bought a purebred or designer mix dog in the last decade knows that the cost of dogs has risen drastically.
-The average price is between $1000 to $2000 for the cost of a dog, and there are interesting dog statistics dog owners should know.
+The average price is between $780 to $7,000 for the cost of a dog, and there are interesting dog statistics dog owners should know.

-These costs don’t include any shipping costs and extras.
+These costs don’t include any shipping costs or extras.
 Of course, prices rise based on the breeder.
 Sadly, those costs and the ability for thieves to snap up a couple of grand in the blink of an eye make them a target.

 Pet Theft Task Force Revealed, 7 in 10 Pet Thefts Involved Dogs (Gov.UK)